cbrown5/connections-game/README.md

 Made as a fun way to quiz my students.
 See [an example here](https://www.seascapemodels.org/connections-game/).

 This game has multiple levels you play through.
 See `LEVEL_CUSTOMIZATION_GUIDE.md` for how to modify the data and the levels.
-Read on below for a version where you can upload your own game data.
+Read on below for a version where you can upload your own game data directly to the webpage.

 ## Using the Game